Climatechaos and the hard right is a cycle of collapse

 The West’s Climate-Catastrophe is “native” to the mess we are in

-Why do we still worship the #DeathCult?
-As we stand on the precipice of onrushing #climatechaos and spreading social break down, it should be clear that much of the world remains on the path of what we usefully call the DeathCult—a term to describe the pervasive, destructive ideology that prioritizes power, wealth, and control over human life and our collective survival.
-The worship of this cult can clearly be seen in the #mainstreaming response that is less concerned with averting disaster and more focused on maintaining the status quo at any cost.
+Why do we still keep worshipping the #deathcult?
+As we stand on the precipice of onrushing #climatechaos and spreading social break down that spreads from this, it should be clear that much of the world remains on the path of what we usefully call the DeathCult a term to describe the pervasive, destructive ideology that prioritizes power, wealth, and control over human life and our collective survival.
+The worship of this cult is easy to see in the #mainstreaming responses that are less concerned with averting disaster and more focused on maintaining the status quo at any cost.

-• Silencing and Jailing Dissenters: Across the globe, activists, whistleblowers, and truth-tellers are increasingly targeted by governments.
-The criminalization of protest, the surveillance of dissidents, and the erosion of civil liberties are all used to silence the few people who challenge the current path.
-By removing voices of opposition, the nasty few hopes to stifle the more apathetic meany that might threaten their current power and wealth.
+• Silencing and Jailing Dissenters: Across the globe, activists, whistleblowers, and truth-tellers are targeted by governments.
+The criminalization of protest, the surveillance of dissidents, and the erosion of civil liberties are used to silence the few people who challenge the current paths.
+By removing voices of opposition, the #nastyfew stifle the more apathetic meany that might threaten, even in small ways, their current power and wealth.

 • Impoverishing and Brainwashing the Masses: Economic inequality is not a by-product of the current system; it is a deliberate strategy.
 By keeping the majority of people in a state of economic insecurity, the few ruling class maintain control.
-At the same time, mass media and it “invisible” propaganda shape public understanding and motivation to divert attention away from real critical issues, to reinforce the #consumerist story’s that support the current mess.
+At the same time, mass media and its “invisible” propaganda shape public understanding and motivation, to divert attention away from real issues, to reinforce the #consumerist story’s that supports the pushing of the current mess.

 This is the messy path we are walking down to the very real possibility of 21st century global fascism as a failed “solution” to the mess these people are spreading.
-The combination of repression, economic control, and orchestrated chaos can easily amount to the spread of global fascism, where the primary goal is the preservation of power for a nasty few.
-The psychopaths who design and implement this care for little beyond their own dominance—not even the future of their children, who will inherit a world on the path of collapse.
+The combination of repression, economic control, and orchestrated chaos could all too easily lead to the spread of global fascism, where the primary goal is the preservation of power for the #nastyfew.
+The psychopaths who design and implement this care for little beyond their own dominance, not even the future of their children, who will inherit a world on the path of collapse.

 Most of these architects of destruction are older men who will likely die in comfort, shielded from the consequences of their actions.
-Their callous disregard for human life is a normal outcome of “success” of the priests of the #deathcult.
-If you care to take a moment to look it can be seen in meany #fashionista philosophies like “#longtermism,” which argue that even if billions perish in the coming climate catastrophe, we shouldn’t be too concerned, as the long-term survival of humanity (as they define it) is all that matters.
+Their callous disregard for “other” human life is sadly a normal outcome of “success” for the priests of the #deathcult.
+If you in any way brave and care enough to take a moment to look, it can be seen in meany #fashionista philosophies like “#longtermism,” which argue that even if billions perish in the coming climate catastrophe, we shouldn’t be too concerned, as the long-term survival of humanity (as they define it) is all that matters.

-The DeathCult is a metaphor for #neoliberalisam which worships success in grabbing power above all else.
-It views the world as a zero-sum game, where the suffering of the many is justified by the comfort and security of the few.
+The deathcult is a #KISS metaphor for #neoliberalisam, which worships success in grabbing power above all else.
+It views the world as a zero-sum game, the suffering of the many is justified by the comfort and security of the few.
 Over the last 40 years this ideology has been deeply entrenched in the institutions of the West, from organizations like the #EU, #WTO etc to national governments and corporations, and it is perpetuated by those who benefit from the existing mess.
-They have no plan or ideas to change this path, even our liberals are talking about this https://www.abc.net.au/news/2024-08-11/joseph-stiglitz-the-road-to-freedom-neoliberalism-fascism/104210670
+They have no plan or ideas to change this, even our liberals are talking about this problem https://www.abc.net.au/news/2024-08-11/joseph-stiglitz-the-road-to-freedom-neoliberalism-fascism/104210670

-We need to take a different path to breaking free from the DeathCult, to overcome this grim reality, we must first recognize the insidious influence of neoliberalism on our lives and societies for the last 40 years.
-Understanding its tactics and objectives allows us to resist its “common sense” pull and work towards creating a world that values humanistic paths over simplistic power and profit.
+We need to take a different path to breaking free from and overcome this grim stupid reality, to take simple steps, first recognize the insidious influence of neoliberalism on our lives and societies.
+Understanding the tactics and objectives allows us to resist “common senses” pull and work towards creating a world that values humanistic paths over simplistic power and profit.

-The is a urgent need for a paradigm shift, we are at a crossroads.
+Trolls use all of these stages to deny reality.
+There is an urgent need for a paradigm shift away from this.
 The choices we make now will determine the future of humanity and our existence on this planet.
-It is imperative that we reject the nihilism of the #DeathCult and instead embrace different paradigms—one’s that prioritizes #KISS social justice, environmental stewardship, and genuine democracy.
 This shift won’t come easily, social change is hard, but it is needed if we are to mediate the worst consequences of #climatechaos.

-By recognizing, and change, challenging the paths that keep us locked in this destructive cycle, we can start to dismantle the structures of power that push inequality and environmental degradation.
-The time for action is yesterday, now is a start, before it’s too late.
+By recognizing the change we need to challenge paths that keep us locked in this destructive cycle, we dismantle the structures of power that push inequality and environmental degradation.
+The time for action is yesterday, but now is a start, before it’s too late.

 PLEASE don’t be a prat about this, you can help us shift paths here https://opencollective.com/open-media-network